ems-project/web-auditor/README.md

 ## Script's options

-In order to pass them to the `audit.sh` sccript all options can be provided to all WebAuditor scripts, but they don't always have an effect on all scripts:
+In order to pass them to the `audit.sh` script all options can be provided to all WebAuditor scripts, but they don't always have an effect on all scripts, but the [search script](#search) that works with it's own parameters:

  * `--ignore-ssl=true`: used to ignore SSL errors (only for the `audit.js`, `clean-out.js` and `upload.js` scripts)
  * `--content=true`: also extract text content if supported in a `content` field (for HTML and using [textract](https://www.npmjs.com/package/textract))